pauldotknopf/blue-ribbon/README.md

 > Signed statement from Greg: Blue Ribbon to pay to have 2 dents repaired on back of cab passenger side.

 With Greg's signed acknowledgement of responsiblity in my hand, I gave Greg the card to process the payment.
 While the payment was waiting to be confirmed, I casually mentioned to him "You guys give a good price, Safelite wanted to charge me $1,300."

+Shortly after Greg left, his guy which was going to repair the damage reached out to me.
+I sent him pictures of the damage.
+He imediately responded that "I can't repair this, this will need traditional auto-body-shop work."